seigot/python-learning-journal/README.txt

 # 3. How to test my project.
 After running the program, input the day (Sat or Sun) and the desired time.

 TestCase1.
-[Success] Search for libraries that close at or after 19:00 on Saturday.
+[Success] Search for libraries that close at or before 19:00 on Saturday.

 ```bash
 $ python 202603_WeekendLibraryClosingTimeFinder.py